 In his latest post Barry Adams, founder of Polemic Digital, explains how to make sure networking doesn’t become a chore.
-You can check out Barry’s other posts on starting your own business here.

 Before I started out on my own, I thought networking was a waste of my time.
 Precious hours spent in the company of strangers, having awkward conversations over cups of stale coffee about nothing of real importance, with the overarching aim of handing out as many business cards as possible.
 It’s not my idea of fun.

 Yet networking is seen as one of those crucial cornerstones of business growth, an essential aspect of long term success.
 I never really understood why, because the networking events I attended were invariably dreary affairs where I made precious few worthwhile contacts.

 But my perspective on networking has changed, mostly because I realised I was looking at it entirely the wrong way.
 I thought networking by definition had to be a hokey, uncomfortable occasion.
 But there were many other events I went to that I didn’t classify as ‘networking’ events, because I had fun there.
 For me those events were just catch ups with friends in the industry, or useful seminars where I could pick up a tip or two.

 But it was precisely at those events that I did the best networking, where I established genuine connections with great people that later down the line resulted in new work for me through word of mouth recommendations.